 Some churches allow women to lead children and women, but will not allow leadership over a man.
 As such, some churches would never allow a woman as worship leader.

-I assume if you are reading this blog you are a woman in leadership in some way at your church.
+Many who read this blog are women in leadership in some way at your church.

 A Personal Experience